Belmopan: History

 The name chosen for the new capital, Belmopan, is derived from the union of two words: "Belize", the name of the longest river in the country, and "Mopan", one of the rivers in this area, which empties into the Belize River.
 The initial estimated cost for building this new city was 40 million Belize dollars (US$20.5 million).
 Only 20 million Belize dollars (US$10 million) were available, but the momentum was not to be lost.

 In 1967, work began; the first phase of the new city was completed in 1970 at a cost of 24 million Belize dollars (US$12 million).
 From 1970 to 2000 the administration of Belmopan was managed by the Reconstruction and Development Corporation, known as "Recondev."
 Recondev was vested with the power and authority to provide, or cause to be provided, the municipal functions necessary for the smooth running of the city's business and infrastructure.

-There was a reluctance initially amongst foreign governments to relocate their embassies to Belmopan as there was some doubt as to whether this inland area would really become the functioning capital.
+There was a reluctance initially amongst foreign governments to relocate their embassies to Belmopan as there was some doubt as to whether the new inland city would truly become the functioning capital.
 The British High Commission opened in 1981 when Belize achieved independence, moving to its current location in 1984.
-In February 2005, the United States government broke ground and started building a new embassy in Belmopan, 43 years after it was chosen as the new capital city.
-The U.S. embassy was officially opened on 11 December 2006.
+In February 2005, the United States government began construction of its embassy's chancery in Belmopan, officially opening on 11 December 2006.
 Mexico, Brazil, Costa Rica, El Salvador, and Venezuela also have embassies in Belmopan, while Ecuador, Chile, and the Dominican Republic are represented by consulates.
 However, with four embassies and 29 consulates the former capital of Belize City still has most of the country's foreign diplomatic community.

 Design

-The city layout centers around the Ring Road which is just under 4 km in circumference.
+The city layout centers around the Ring Road which is just under 4 km (2.5 miles) in circumference.
 The majority of government buildings are situated either within or around the Ring Road, and a large area within the Ring Road is also given to parkland.

 The National Assembly Building is the focal point of the city's design, with the grey stone architecture and broad steps designed to resemble a Mayan temple, reflecting the nation's cultural heritage.
-Surrounding buildings mirror this design, with the East Wing and West Wing buildings contributing to the overall impression of an ancient Mayan plaza.

 The original buildings were designed with extensive ventilation to accommodate the tropical climate leading to a pock-marked effect on the buildings' walls.

-Extensive internal renovations and the widespread introduction of air-conditioners has caused this design to become ineffective and inefficient.

-Geographic setting
+Geography

 Belmopan is 50 mi inland from the Caribbean Sea and 76 m above sea level, located near the Belize River Valley with a view of the Mountain Pine Ridge foothills.
-(The climate at night is cool.)
 The city is off the Hummingbird Highway.
-Two and a half hours south of Belmopan, by road, is the Cockscomb Basin Wildlife Sanctuary.
+Two and a half hours south of Belmopan by road is the Cockscomb Basin Wildlife Sanctuary.